Code of Conduct

 General Standards for Members

-2 Accepts a positive duty to observe the highest standards in the member’s business practice and in the practice of providing professional Contact Centre Consulting; promote the benefits of good contact centre operations in all dealings; and improve the general understanding of professional contact centre ‘Best Practice’.
+2 Accepts a positive duty to observe the highest standards in the member’s business practice and in the practice of providing professional Contact Centre and Customer Care Consulting; promote the benefits of good contact centre operations in all dealings; and improve the general understanding of professional contact centre and customer care ‘Best Practice’.

 3 Undertakes to observe this Code of Conduct, Code of Ethics, Articles of Association, and any other article or amendment which shall be incorporated into it through a majority vote of the Members of the Association.

-4 Accepts a positive duty to observe the highest standards of contact centre consulting; promote the benefits of good contact centre operations and practice in all the member’s dealings; and improve the general understanding of professional contact centre operations.
+4 Accepts a positive duty to observe the highest standards of contact centre and customer care consulting; promote the benefits of good contact centre operations and practice in all the member’s dealings; and improve the general understanding of professional contact centre and customer care operations.

 5 Adheres to the highest standards of accuracy and truth, avoiding extravagant claims and unfair comparisons and gives credit for ideas and words borrowed from others.